-Restructuring costs related to the Acquisition were \$1.5 million for the year ended March 28, 2015, primarily made up of severance payments associated with the Acquisition in the current fiscal year and the consolidation of our sales functions.
-The credits included in this line item for the prior fiscal year related to changes in estimates for the Tucson, Arizona design center facility, due to a new sublease on the vacated property in connection with the closing of this facility.
-One-time charges for relocation, severance-related items and facility-related costs made up the fiscal year 2013 restructuring costs in relation to the closing of the Tucson, Arizona design center facility.
+There were no restructuring costs for fiscal year 2016.
+Restructuring costs related to the Acquisition were \$1.5 million for the year ended March 28, 2015, primarily made up of severance payments associated with the Acquisition in the prior fiscal year and the consolidation of our sales functions.
+The credits included in this line item for fiscal year 2014 related to changes in estimates, due to a new sublease on the vacated property in connection with the closing of our Tucson, Arizona design facility.